Registered Member MBACP

 I am an experienced, qualified Counsellor in private practice.
 I am a Registered Member of The British Association for Counselling and Psychotherapy (BACP) and am bound by their Ethical Framework for the Counselling Professions.

-I offer both short-term and open-ended Counselling in the centre of Salisbury and Trowbridge.
+I offer both short-term and open-ended Counselling in the centre of Salisbury.

 I also offer Telephone Counselling and Online Counselling, which can be more suited to some people's circumstances, including disability, illness or caring responsibilities, living remotely, or moving between locations for business or personal reasons.